Where should I live in the UK?

 To find your own special corner of London

-For those wishing to explore new areas, deciding where to live in London can feel pretty daunting when you’re a relative newcomer.
-Fortunately, there are a great selection of area guides on most UK property websites and London news sites such as these two below:-
+For those wishing to explore new areas, deciding where to live in London can feel pretty daunting as a relative newcomer.
+Fortunately, there are a great selection of area guides on most UK property websites and London news sites.
+These two below are a good place to start:-

 https://www.standard.co.uk/news/london/peckham-tops-prestigious-list-of-best-places-to-live-in-london-2017-a3493501.html – London highlights of the Sunday Times review of the best places to live in the UK in 2017.
 Unbelievably (to an ex-Londoner), Peckham now tops the list of the best places to live in the capital.